Nintendo mobile games: Pikmin Bloom (2021)

-Pokémon Sleep (TBA)

-Pokémon Sleep was initially announced in May 2019, and has yet to launch as of February 2023.
-The game tracks the amount of time a user sleeps, using the accelerometer of the external Pokémon Go Plus accessory, and communicates the data to the user's mobile device via Bluetooth for sleep-related game play.
-Though not much is known about the exact game play yet, The Pokémon Company has promised it will turn "sleeping into entertainment" in a similar way to how the Pokémon franchise's other mobile game, Pokémon Go, turned the act of walking into entertainment.
+Hey, Mario!
+(2025)

+In August 2025, Nintendo released an app aimed at children, where players can interact with a 2D Mario's face, in a similar fashion to Super Mario 64s title screen.
+They can manipulate Mario's face, and summon a number of power-ups and enemies to affect the screen and make things happen to Mario.
+It is currently only available in Japan.

+Fire Emblem Shadows (2025)

+In September 2025, Nintendo released a second mobile game in the Fire Emblem series featuring real-time strategy and social deduction multiplayer gameplay.

 Other mobile apps

 Nintendo Switch Parental Controls

 The Nintendo Switch Parental Controls is a companion mobile app to the Nintendo Switch.
 Although the console itself includes standard parental control settings, the app introduces additional features such as monitoring game play activities of child users, setting daily time limits, and a manual software suspension function.
 Standard parental control settings can also be configured via this app.
 This is made possible via child accounts registered on a parent's own Nintendo Account.
 The app was launched alongside the Nintendo Switch in March 2017.